The Brothers Karamazov: Reception and influence

 [Leo] Tolstoy admired him but he thought that he had little artistic accomplishment or mind.
 Yet, as he said, 'he admired his heart', a criticism which contains a great deal of truth, for though his characters do act extravagantly, madly, almost, still their basis is firm enough underneath....
 The Brothers Karamazov ... made a deep impression on me ... he created some unforgettable scenes [detail]....
 Madness you may call it, but therein may be the secret of his genius....
 I prefer the word exaltation, exaltation which can merge into madness, perhaps.
 In fact all great men have had that vein in them; it was the source of their greatness; the reasonable man achieves nothing.

+Not all reception to the book was positive.
+Some were critical of it, such as Henry James, Vladimir Nabokov, D. H. Lawrence, and Pyotr Ilyich Tchaikovsky.
+Tchaikovsky, for instance, once said of the novel in a letter that "Dostoyevsky is a writer of genius, but an antipathetic one."

+As for Leo Tolstoy himself, the work appears to have proved both challenging and provocative.
+Entries from his journal indicate that, like others, he considered Dostoevsky's idiosyncratic style to be an obstacle, yet the book was one of several that he requested accompany him on his deathbed.

 The philosopher Ludwig Wittgenstein is said to have read The Brothers Karamazov "so often he knew whole passages of it by heart".
 A copy of the novel was one of the few possessions Wittgenstein brought with him to the front during World War I.

 Martin Heidegger identified Dostoevsky's thought as one of the most important sources for his early and best known book, Being and Time.
 Of the two portraits Heidegger kept on the wall of his office, one was of Dostoevsky.

 According to philosopher Charles B. Guignon, the novel's most fascinating character, Ivan Karamazov, had by the middle of the twentieth century become the icon of existentialist rebellion in the writings of existentialist philosophers Albert Camus and Jean-Paul Sartre.
 Camus centered on a discussion of Ivan Karamazov's revolt in his 1951 book Rebel.
 Ivan's poem "The Grand Inquisitor" is arguably one of the best-known passages in modern literature due to its ideas about human nature, freedom, power, authority, and religion, as well as for its fundamental ambiguity.
 A reference to the poem can be found in English novelist Aldous Huxley's Brave New World Revisited and American writer David Foster Wallace's novel Infinite Jest.